castiron/CIC-PhpStorm-Live-Templates/README.markdown

 * `sqlInsert` Generates code needed for a direct SQL insert query.
 * `sqlUpdate` Generates code needed for a direct SQL update query.
 * `ipmatch` Checks if REMOTE_ADDR == the IP from specialbody.com.
+* `flexParse` Generates boilerplate code to parse a flexform string that is stored in a variable (TYPO3 6+ I think)

 ## Contributing